substack/dataplex/readme.markdown

 value if you generate many hundreds of events simultaneously on different streams.

+You can give an `opts.missing` function as a catch-all fallback route.
+`opts.missing(pathname)` is called with the route pathname string and should return a stream like any other route.
+If the missing stream emits errors, these errors are serialized like any other stream error.

 Note that `plex` emits and consumes binary data, so whatever connection you pipe data through must be binary-capable.
 This can sometimes be a problem in the browser with string-encoded transports, but you use base64 to avoid issues with